skyfe79/Awesome/README.md

 ## JavaScript

+- [studio](https://github.com/onlook-dev/studio) - The open source, local-first Webflow alternative.
+Design directly in your live React site and publish your changes to code.
 - [react-native-trimmer](https://github.com/repodio/react-native-trimmer) - An audio trimmer built for react native
 - [the-super-tiny-compiler](https://github.com/jamiebuilds/the-super-tiny-compiler) - :snowman: Possibly the smallest compiler ever
 - [markdowndown](https://github.com/asadm/markdowndown) - null
 - [trix](https://github.com/basecamp/trix) - A rich text editor for everyday writing
+- [WebKit](https://github.com/WebKit/WebKit) - Home of the WebKit project, the browser engine used by Safari, Mail, App Store and many other applications on macOS, iOS and Linux.
 - [examples](https://github.com/motion-canvas/examples) - A set of examples for Motion Canvas
 - [tshy](https://github.com/isaacs/tshy) - null
 - [gluon](https://github.com/gluon-framework/gluon) - A new framework for creating desktop apps from websites, using system installed browsers and NodeJS